Intro

 4.11 Effects of secondhand smoke on the respiratory system in adults

 Secondhand smoke affects the respiratory system of non-smokers through mechanisms similar to the effects seen in active smoking.
-However, since the levels of exposure to secondhand smoke are lower than in active smoking, the effects of secondhand smoke tend to be less severe.1
+However, since the levels of exposure to secondhand smoke are lower than in active smoking, the effects of secondhand smoke tend to be less severe.
+1

-Non-smokers exposed to secondhand smoke commonly experience eye, nasal and throat irritation.1 This group also have elevated nasal ciliary beat frequency (a defence mechanism that transports secretions, particles and other substances out of the nasal passages) comparable to smokers.2 One hour’s exposure to high levels of secondhand smoke, such as that found in bars or restaurants with unrestricted smoking, can produce an acute decline in lung function and airflow restriction.3 Among non-smokers, secondhand smoke exposure has been associated with a range of chronic and acute respiratory symptoms, such as cough, phlegm and sputum production, wheezing and shortness of breath.1
+Non-smokers exposed to secondhand smoke commonly experience eye, nasal and throat irritation.
+1 This group also have elevated nasal ciliary beat frequency (a defence mechanism that transports secretions, particles and other substances out of the nasal passages) comparable to smokers.
+2 One hour’s exposure to high levels of secondhand smoke, such as that found in bars or restaurants with unrestricted smoking, can produce an acute decline in lung function and airflow restriction.
+3 Among non-smokers, secondhand smoke exposure has been associated with a range of chronic and acute respiratory symptoms, such as cough, phlegm and sputum production, wheezing and shortness of breath.
+1

-Secondhand smoke may be responsible for causing the onset of asthma in adulthood, increasing symptoms and making the management of asthma more difficult.1 People with asthma have a small acute decline in lung function following exposure to secondhand smoke.1 Chronic exposure to secondhand smoke is associated with a small decrement in lung function in the general adult population, but more research is needed to determine if this effect actually reflects a larger decrement in susceptible sub-groups (such as those with asthma).1
+Secondhand smoke may be responsible for causing the onset of asthma in adulthood, increasing symptoms and making the management of asthma more difficult.
+1 People with asthma have a small acute decline in lung function following exposure to secondhand smoke.
+1 Chronic exposure to secondhand smoke is associated with a small decrement in lung function in the general adult population, but more research is needed to determine if this effect actually reflects a larger decrement in susceptible sub-groups (such as those with asthma).
+1

-Adults exposed to secondhand smoke have a higher likelihood of snoring,4 and are at greater risk of experiencing respiratory complications during surgery involving anaesthesia.5 Secondhand smoke exposure has been associated with rhinosinusitis,6 and worsens the symptoms of blocked nose, nasal discharge, headaches and cough.7, 8 Secondhand smoke may also exacerbate symptoms or progression of disease among adults with poor lung function,9 or lung disease such as those with asthma and cystic fibrosis.10
+Adults exposed to secondhand smoke have a higher likelihood of snoring, 4 and are at greater risk of experiencing respiratory complications during surgery involving anaesthesia.
+5 Secondhand smoke exposure has been associated with rhinosinusitis, 6 and worsens the symptoms of blocked nose, nasal discharge, headaches and cough.
+7, 8 Secondhand smoke may also exacerbate symptoms or progression of disease among adults with poor lung function, 9 or lung disease such as those with asthma and cystic fibrosis.
+10

-Research suggests that exposure to secondhand smoke may cause an elevated risk of developing chronic obstructive pulmonary disease (COPD), which is marked by permanent and progressive damage to the airways and airway sacs of the lung.1, 11 COPD results in reduced lung function that is largely irreversible.1 There is some evidence to suggest that exposure to maternal smoking and secondhand smoke as a child may lead to impaired lung growth and development that persists into adulthood, contributing to the development of COPD.1 Among those with diagnosed COPD, exposure to secondhand smoke may contribute to increased airway wall thickness and poorer health outcomes.12
+Research suggests that exposure to secondhand smoke may cause an elevated risk of developing chronic obstructive pulmonary disease (COPD), which is marked by permanent and progressive damage to the airways and airway sacs of the lung.
+1, 11 COPD results in reduced lung function that is largely irreversible.
+1 There is some evidence to suggest that exposure to maternal smoking and secondhand smoke as a child may lead to impaired lung growth and development that persists into adulthood, contributing to the development of COPD.
+1 Among those with diagnosed COPD, exposure to secondhand smoke may contribute to increased airway wall thickness and poorer health outcomes.
+12

 Relevant news and research

-For recent news items and research on this topic, click here.(Last updated March 2024)
+For recent news items and research on this topic, click here.
+(Last updated November 2024)

 References